IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 Consult the Glassfish server log for any Rserve-related "connection refused" messages.
 See if Rserve is running, and start it with ``service rserve start``, if necessary.
-Check if the Rserve host name, username and password in the Glassfish configuration match the actual Rserve configuration. (this is discussed in the section ``2.`` of the guide).
+Check if the Rserve host name, username and password in the Glassfish configuration match the actual Rserve configuration. (this is discussed in the section :ref:`tworavens_install_r_packages` of the guide).
 Correct this, if necessary, then try again.

 If you ARE getting JSON output, but the TwoRavens view is still broken:

 - Look closely at the very beginning of the JSON fragment.
-Does it have the ``{"private":false}`` entry, as shown in the example above?
-If not, this likely an R code version mismatch, described in section ``3.d.``, above.
+Does it have the ``{"private":false}`` entry, as shown in the example?
+If not, this likely an R code version mismatch, described in section :ref:`version_conflict_check`.
 Correct the problem as described there, then try again.

-- If the JSON looks *exactly* as the fragment above, yet still no data pebbles - enable the JavaScript error console in the TwoRavens window, and try again.
+- If the JSON looks *exactly* as in the example, yet still no data pebbles - enable the JavaScript error console in the TwoRavens window, and try again.
 Look for any error messages; and, specifically, for any URLs that TwoRavens is failing to access.
 Look for the debugging entry that shows TwoRavens attempting to download the ``format=prep`` fragment.
 Does the URL have the correct host name, port and/or the protocol (http vs. https)?
 If not, re-run the installer, specifying the correct Dataverse URL, and try again.

 Symptom: the variables view is initialized properly, but no model output appears when you click ``Estimate``, with or without error messages.

 - Make sure you properly selected the dependent variable (:fixedwidthplain:`var1`) and the model (:fixedwidthplain:`ls`).

 - Consult the Apache error log files (``error_log`` and/or ``ssl_error_log``, in ``/var/log/httpd``) for any error messages.
-Possible error condition may include: missing R packages (double-check that the R setup, in step ``2.`` completed without errors); ``selinux`` ("Secure Linux") errors related to the rApache shared libraries, or directory permissions (disable Selinux, as described in ``1.a.``)
+Possible error condition may include: missing R packages (double-check that the R setup, in step :ref:`tworavens_install_r_packages` completed without errors); ``selinux`` ("Secure Linux") errors related to the rApache shared libraries, or directory permissions (disable Selinux, as described in :ref:`prerequisites_apache`)

-4. Appendix
+5. Appendix
 +++++++++++

+.. _ports_configuration_discussion:

 I. Ports configuration discussion
 ---------------------------------